Margareta1/WorldCupRecap/README.md

-A desktop application written in .NET for university purposes.
+This is a desktop application written in .NET for university purposes.

-*apologies for using absolute file paths in library > repository > filerepository, it just wouldn't work any other way
+Note: apologies for using absolute file paths in library > repository > filerepository, it just wouldn't work any other way